-The Georgia Tech Counseling Center is committed to assisting students who have experienced sexual violence of any form, including sexual assault, dating or domestic violence, and stalking.
+In addition to the support provided by the VOICE Advocates, the Georgia Tech Center for Assessment, Referral, and Education (CARE) as well as the Counseling Center provide mental health support and other services and are committed to assisting students who have experienced sexual violence of any form, including sexual assault, dating or domestic violence, sexual harassment, and stalking.
 Eligible students with Georgia Tech-Shenzhen have the option of using the confidential services at the Georgia Tech Counseling.
 An English-speaking therapist approved by Cultural Insurance Services International (CISI) is also available for therapeutic services via Skype.

-The Georgia Tech Counseling Center has a twenty-four-hour emergency consultation service.
-Students may contact an on-call counselor through GTPD at 404-894-2500.
+The Georgia Tech Counseling Center free confidential counseling services for Georgia Tech students who have been victims of sexual violence.
 You do not have to file a police report for counseling assistance.
 Aftercare in the form of counseling, advocacy, and follow-up is also available from national hotlines such as RAINN (Rape, Abuse, and Incest National Network) or the National Domestic Violence Hotline.